BrightTag/Crosstie/README.md

 ### <a name="extend"></a>extend
 #### Description
-`BrightTag.Util.extend` merges the contents of two or more objects into the first object.
+`BrightTag.Util.extend(sink, source)` merges the contents of two or more objects into the first object.

+#### Arguments
+  - sink - an Object
+  - source - an Object

 #### Examples
 ```sh